Authority: Executive Vice Chancellor and Provost

 In all cases of either tenure or promotion the judgment of external evaluators will be solicited.
 Procedures for securing these evaluators are as follows:

 Five external evaluators are expected for all tenure and/or promotion decisions; six letters are solicited to guarantee the expected number of letters.

-The candidate for tenure and/or promotion is asked to submit 3-4 names of prospective reviewers to his/her presentation committee.
+The candidate for tenure and/or promotion is asked to submit six names of prospective reviewers to his/her coordinating committee.
 The committee supplements the candidate’s list with several other potential reviewers.
 The candidate can protest the recommendations of the committee for cause.
-Consultation with the Head continues until six reviewers, acceptable to the candidate, the committee, and the Head, have been secured, reflecting a balance between those nominated by the candidate and the presenter/Head.
-The presenters insure that the reviewers for each candidate can offer a fair and objective assessment and reflect high standards in the candidate’s discipline(s).
+Consultation with the Head continues until six reviewers, acceptable to the candidate, the committee, and the Head, have been secured, reflecting a balance between those nominated by the candidate and the committee/Head.
+The committee insures that the reviewers for each candidate can offer a fair and objective assessment and reflect high standards in the candidate’s discipline(s).

-The Department Head writes a formal request to each reviewer whose willingness to participate in the review has been initially secured by the presentation committee.
-In consultation with the presentation committee, the candidate chooses the most important publications to be sent to the outside reviewers.
-This selection of work is normally photocopied or purchased and mailed at Departmental expense.
+The Department Head writes a formal request to each reviewer whose willingness to participate in the review has been initially secured by the coordinating committee.
+In consultation with the committee, the candidate chooses the most important publications to be sent to the outside reviewers.
+This selection of work is normally photocopied or purchased and mailed at departmental expense.
 The Head’s letter follows a standard format.

 After the evaluators’ letters have been received, if there is a need for clarification concerning the content of a letter, the Head communicates with the letter writer to seek clarification.